 The XB1 performed in step with its bigger, meatier cousin the X34, scoring an 80% on Adobe RGB and 100% on sRGB.
 This makes it just good enough for photo work, but also places it well above the curve if you only plan on using it for gaming or watching movies/TV shows.

 At just short of $745, the Acer Predator XB1 is already well in the range of competing with similarly-sized 4K displays that come stock with a significantly higher pixel count.
 So, why would you choose the XB1 over its UHD competition?

 It all comes down to the performance – specifically in games – and on this front the XB1 did not disappoint.

 With a maximum refresh rate of 165Hz with overdrive turned on, we fragged and fireballed our way to the top of the scoreboard in every game we used to run the XB1 through its paces.
 Thanks to the now-ubiquitous addition of Nvidia’s G-Sync anti-screen tearing technology, animations on our characters were silky smooth throughout.
 Framerates were consistent and we couldn’t find any stuttering, and even the more “pixely” games we tested still looked incredible thanks to Acer’s proprietary Ultra Low Motion Blur technology.

 The XB1 is a welcome, fitting addition to Acer’s growing lineup of Predator gaming-ready products.
-With a pedal-to-the-medal overclock rating of 165Hz refresh rate, this is a monitor that’s made for screaming performance and won’t accept anything less.
+With a pedal-to-the-medal overclock rating of 165Hz refresh rate, and an IPS panel, this is a monitor that’s made for screaming performance and won’t accept anything less.